 We have audited the accompanying consolidated balance sheets of Synalloy Corporation and subsidiaries as of December 31, 2011 and January 1, 2011, and the related consolidated statements of operations, shareholders' equity and cash flows for each of the years in the three-year period ended December 31, 2011.
 Our audit also included the financial statement schedule listed in Item 15(a)2 of Synalloy Corporation and subsidiaries' Annual Report on Form 10-K. We also have audited Synalloy Corporation and subsidiaries' internal control over financial reporting as of December 31, 2011, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Synalloy Corporation and subsidiaries' management is responsible for these financial statements, for maintaining effective internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting.
+Synalloy Corporation and subsidiaries' management is responsible for these financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting.
 Our responsibility is to express an opinion on these financial statements and an opinion on the company's internal control over financial reporting based on our audits.